rcelestino/sa_challenge/README.md

 - **Note 1**: you can use and click in the urls/validate_wvkeyid response field of the generate token api
 - **Note 2**: it is just parsing the mpd xml to search cenc_pssh fields, it is not parsing the binary mp4 bmff format etc.

-### Considerations

-If you want to run manually and locally on your computer instead of as a container, please check